Chris Moore, Board Chair

-Keri Abrams, Program Committee
+Keri Abrams, Vice Chair

 Originally from Akron Ohio, Keri’s family moved to Richmond when she was very young.
 Life in her early days seemed fairly normal except with constant feelings of confusion on her gender.
 Keri graduated from Hermitage High School and attended Virginia Tech where she majored in architecture.

 After leaving college, amongst a major economic downturn, she decided to forgo her career in architecture and instead pursued a career as a motorcycle mechanic.
 Motorcycles had been a passion for a very long time.

 In the spring of 2010, she came out to herself and the world as a transgender female and started her transition to the woman she is today.
 Keri quickly became involved in the transgender community and has had the opportunity to run transgender specific programing at a local non-profit.
 She has been a youth facilitator at ROSMY and a lead facilitator in James River Transgender Society, a local support group.